 Additionally we offer exclusive lodges, luxury cabins and some of the best Arctic experiences including Husky sledding & snowmobiling.

-Fabulous multi destination trips within Swedish Lapland combine with the best Northern Lights locations in Norway and Iceland for some truly amazing longer holidays.
+Fabulous multi destination trips combine Swedish Lapland with the best Northern Lights locations in Tromso and Lofoten Islands in Norway and Iceland for some truly amazing longer Northern Lights holidays.